Homemade Ricotta Cheese Danishes with Lemon Zest

 make the danishes:

-- Combine the cheese, sugar, salt, lemon zest, egg (if using), and butter (if using) to make the filling.
+- Combine the cheese, sugar, salt, lemon zest, egg, and butter to make the filling.
 Roll out the pastry into a big rectangle and cut it in half.
-Divide each half into thirds (I like fourths so that the base of each Danish is a square vs. a rectangle) and place a tablespoon of filling on each piece of dough.
+Divide each half into fourths and place a tablespoon of filling on each piece of dough.
 Fold the opposite corners up together and seal with a pinch.
 Place on a baking sheet lined with parchment paper and brush with the egg wash.
 Leave them to rise until they double in size, about 1 1/2 hours; they should then feel like marshmallow.
 Note: With both these cheese danishes and the prosciutto & gruyere croissants, it never looks as though the pastries have doubled nor does the texture of the dough feel like marshmallow.
 I just stick them in the oven after 1.5 hours regardless of how they look.

 - Meanwhile, about 30 minutes before they’re ready to be cooked, preheat the oven to 350°F. Pinch corners back together if they have come apart, then place in the oven and bake for 15 minutes or until puffy and golden brown.